pydantic/pydantic/docs/usage/types.md

   see [Constrained Types](#constrained-types)

 `NegativeInt`
-: allows a int which is negative; uses standard `int` parsing then checks the value is less than 0;
+: allows an int which is negative; uses standard `int` parsing then checks the value is less than 0;
   see [Constrained Types](#constrained-types)

 `PositiveFloat`